Azure/terraform/provider/CONTRIBUTE.md

 Once you have built a new version of the AzureRM Terraform provider, you can use it locally.
 To use your local version, the first thing to do is a `terraform init`, as usual, to inialize your terraform working directory.

+If your `terraform` binary is in the `$GOPATH/bin` folder on your machine, then the terraform init operation will use the locally built provider.

-The init operation will download the AzureRM Provider for you.
+If not, the init operation will download the AzureRM Provider for you.
 You can just remove it, and replace it with your local copy.
 Do a `terraform init` again and you're done ! :-)

 ## Debug the AzureRM provider using Visual Studio Code and Delve